Knowing how to tape your breasts for a deep V dress is a skill in itself, especially for those who are blessed in the boob department.

 Need some new boob tape?
 Here’s our favorite!

 On average, you will need at least 12 to 13 inches of tape.
 Three pieces are usually enough to cover and lift up your nipples and breasts.
-You can always do more if that makes you more comfortable.
+You can do more if that would make you more comfortable.

 Athlete’s tape is used, well, by athletes to treat injury and muscle strain.
 These are the bright-colored or black tapes you see professional players, gym trainers, bodybuilders, and the like use.
 This is less likely to hurt as it’s specifically made to be put on the skin.

 The upside to athlete’s tape is it is also resistant to sweat.
 If you have a night of dancing planned, you might want to consider this.
 Just the same as men have to be concerned with sweating in their undergarments, you don’t want your tape to fall apart in the middle of your jam session.